oracle-quickstart/oci-kafka/README.md

 number_of_instance | The number of instance(s) to create.
 ssh_authorized_keys | Public SSH keys path to be included in the ~/.ssh/authorized_keys file for the default user on the instance. ssh_private_key | The private key path to access instance.

-## Contributing
-This project is open source.
-Oracle appreciates any contributions that are made by the open source community.